Legally Reviewed by Matthew Dolman

 Giving Survivors the Voice They Deserve

 Children placed in foster care are some of society’s most vulnerable.
 When they are abused, their trauma is magnified by betrayal from the very system meant to protect them.
-We stand beside these survivors with compassion and strength, helping them speak up and pursue justice.
+We are committed to representing children and advocating for their rights through legal action, standing beside these survivors with compassion and strength, helping them speak up and pursue justice.

 Why You Need a Lawyer With Foster Care Experience